 Cocktails & Mocktails

 What is a brunch without fun drinks?
 Depending on your crowd, plan to serve at least one or two cocktails (or mocktails).
 Like the seasonal breads, these can also be a fun way to celebrate fresh foods.
-For winter, try this Pomegranate Cocktail for the Holidays.
-In the spring, something like a Sparkling Citrus Mocktail for a Brunch Crowd would work well.

 *Tip* If the cocktail or mocktail you’re serving is sparkling (with water or champagne), be sure to make it just before guests arrive so it doesn’t lose its fizz!